shaosh/art-status/README.md

 # art-status
-1. Start NW.exe
-2. Open the index.html in NW.exe
+1. Open the index.html in nw.exe
-3. Now hardcode user to be kevin
+2. For now, the user is hardcoded to be kevin.